ndelleherbert/Ticket-Reservation/README.md

 git pull upstream master --rebase
 _____
 After making a change
-git add .
+git add .,
-git commit
+git commit,
-gut push origin master
+gut push origin master,
-if you want me to add your change to the project, make a pull request
+if you want me to add your change to the project, make a pull request,
 _______
 Never do
 git push upstream master❌❌